Thailand

 One-year renewable visa for those married to a Thai national or with Thai dependents.
 Requires financial proof maintained in Thai bank account.

-Non-Immigrant O-A (Retirement Visa)
+Non-Immigrant O-A Visa (Retirement)

 Retirement Visa (O-A)